Epidemiology of EMF: The Science of Cancer Risk and EMF / RF Safety Levels

 I am not here to minimize concerns, but I will point out that there are a lot of environmental factors to consider when it comes to health (radon gas or indoor air quality for instance) and you should prioritize them in order of which is most likely to affect you.

-6) It is a politically charged subject.
+6) It is a politically charged and complex subject.

 If exposure to EMF is indeed a major health issue, then this opens utility and power companies up to litigation which is impractical for the normal functioning of our modernized society.
 For what it is worth, they will never admit if it is a problem or not and for understandable reasons.
 They are in the power generation business, and they already have a lot of policies, procedures and regulations regarding the safe production and distribution of electricity.
 Electricity is potentially dangerous to their employees and customers, so they already have plenty to worry about in terms of conducted power, let alone radiated fields.
 Also, their strength is in power engineering and infrastructure, not playing doctor, or being bio-electromagnetic experts.